 8. Carnegie Library

-Situated in an old building made of stone, Carnegie Library is the perfect spot for all the book lovers to go to.
+One of the best places to visit in Curepipe, Carnegie Library is situated is an old building made of stone.
+This library is the perfect spot for all the book lovers to go to.
 The place is famous for holding manuscripts depicting the history of the city and country, which date as far back as the 18th century.
 Here, you can sit back and enjoy acquainting yourselves with the history of the island, or you can read from the vast collection of books here.

 Location: A10, Curepipe, Mauritius